 - Finally, through this process, the child knows the materials.

 This process of reading, narrating, and knowing was the typical method of a lesson in a Charlotte Mason education.

 Charlotte Mason used a child’s natural “narration” skills as a starting place.
 She observed even very small preschool age children want to narrate their life, their play, their stories, and their experiences.
-So, Ms. Mason builds on this inherent need in children.
+So, Ms. Mason builds on this inherent capability in children.

 Though I have not yet read this, I have heard Know and Tell: The Art of Narration by Karen Glass is a great resource.
-It shows a deeper understanding for the process of narration as a valuable tool for education so it may be worth a look.
+It shows a deeper understanding for the process of narration as a valuable tool for education.
+So, it may be worth a look.

 Additionally, we can include maps so our children can visually see America.
 This could occur before reading the lesson.
 Then, the lesson continues with the reading and narration.